 The ruins of Nagaharajō include mizubori (water moats) and tall dorui (earthen ramparts).
-Access to the site is now mostly restricted but there are monument stones and an explanation board.
 The main bailey is ensconced by dorui and a mizubori on three sides, but there were two other baileys besides and I suspect i found the remnants of more earthworks at a shrine in the surrounding village.

 |English Name||Nagahara Castle|

 |Founder||Nagahara Clan; Tokugawa Ieyasu|